 The structure has been heavily preserved but there are marks from the billions of visitors on its stones.
-My parents had commented that when they visited back in the 1980s, they were able to go under the maze in the Colesseum.
+My parents had commented that when they visited back in the 1980s, they were able to go under the maze in the Colosseum.

 On May 30, we returned to Rome after our tour of the Tuscany region of Italy.
-We visited St. Paul’s Basilica near Vatican City.
+We visited St. Peter’s Basilica near Vatican City.
 The location of the current basilica is the site of St. Peter’s tomb.
 Originally, Constantine in AD 324 built the basilica over the tomb and throughout the 15th to 17th centuries the church was rebuilt to its current form.

 The basilica houses important relics, religious art, and Michelangelo’s Pietà (1499).

 One has to peruse each section of the basilica to take in the ornate details of the art and structure in order to fully appreciate its beauty and grandeur.